kamermanpr/docker-pain-threshold/README.md

 #### Download the latest image

-Enter: `docker pull kamermanpr/docker-incidentHIVSN:v1.0.1`
+Enter: `docker pull kamermanpr/docker-pain-threshold:v1.0.0`

 #### Run the container

-Enter: `docker run -d -p 8787:8787 -v </PATH>:/home/rstudio --name hivsn kamermanpr/docker-incidentHIVSN:v1.0.1`
+Enter: `docker run -d -p 8787:8787 -v </PATH>:/home/rstudio --name threshold -e USER=pain -e PASSWORD=threshold kamermanpr/docker-pain-threshold:v1.0.0`

-Where `</PATH>` refers to the path to the SPARS directory on your computer, which you either cloned from GitHub ([_kamermanpr/hivsn-incidence_](https://github.com/kamermanpr/hivsn-incidence.git), `git clone https://github.com/kamermanpr/hivsn-incidence`), or downloaded and extracted from figshare ([DOI: 10.6084/m9.figshare.???????](https://doi.org/10.6084/m9.figshare.???????)).
+Where `</PATH>` refers to the path to the SPARS directory on your computer, which you either cloned from GitHub ([_kamermanpr/pain-threshold_](https://github.com/kamermanpr/pain-threshold.git), `git clone https://github.com/kamermanpr/pain-threshold`), or downloaded and extracted from figshare ([DOI: 10.6084/m9.figshare.???????](https://doi.org/10.6084/m9.figshare.???????)).

 #### Login to RStudio Server

 - Open a web browser window and navigate to: `localhost:8787`

 - Use the following login credentials:
-    - Username: _rstudio_
+    - Username: _pain_
-    - Password: _rstudio_
+    - Password: _threshold_

-#### Prepare the incidentHIVSN directory
+#### Prepare the pain-threshold directory

-The incidentHIVSN directory comes with the outputs for all the analysis scripts in the _/outputs_ directory (_html_ and *md* formats).
+The pain-threshold directory comes with the outputs for all the analysis scripts in the _/outputs_ directory (_html_ and *md* formats).
 However, should you wish to run the scripts yourself, there are several preparatory steps that are required:

 1. Acquire the data.
 The data required to run the scripts have not been included in the repo because participants in the studies did not consent to public release of their data.
 However, the data are available on request from Peter Kamerman (peter.kamerman@gmail.com).
 Once the data have been obtained, the files should be copied into the _/data_ subdirectory.